duosecurity/duo_universal_wordpress/README.md

 For more information about Duo's privacy policy see https://duo.com/legal/cisco-online-privacy-statement Duo's terms of service can be found here https://duo.com/legal/terms

+Login sessions are affected by this plugin.
+If the Duo session expires before the WordPress session, you will be logged out of WordPress.
 # Usage

 Documentation: <http://www.duosecurity.com/docs/universal_wordpress>